kevinharijanto/kitten-lp-tracker/README.md

-# SUI Liquidity Provider Tracker
+# Hyperliquid Kittenswap LP Tracker

-Welcome to the **SUI Liquidity Provider Tracker** project!
+Welcome to the **Hyperliquid Kittenswap LP Tracker** project!
-This app helps you track your SUI LP (Liquidity Provider) positions, claim fees, and portfolio performance in real time.
+This app helps you inspect Kittenswap liquidity provider (LP) positions for any Hyperliquid wallet.

 ---

 ## About

-This project is a work-in-progress tool for tracking SUI liquidity provider activity, including:
+This project is a work-in-progress tool for tracking Hyperliquid Kittenswap liquidity provider activity, including:

-- **LP Positions**: See your deposits, withdrawals, and current values.
+- **LP Positions**: View all detected Kittenswap pools for a wallet and their USD values.
-- **Claim Fees**: Track all claim fees, with breakdowns by token and time period.
+- **Token Exposure**: See the token amounts that make up each LP position.
-- **Impermanent Loss**: Visualize your IL and portfolio changes.
+- **Fees**: Inspect any accrued or claimable fees if Hyperliquid exposes them.
-- **Exclusion Feature**: Exclude specific transactions from calculations for custom analytics.
+- **Timestamps**: Check when each position was last updated according to the payload data.

 The frontend is built using [TailAdmin](https://tailadmin.com) (Next.js + Tailwind CSS), providing a modern, responsive dashboard UI.